Korea-Life/busanlife/wp-content/plugins/pagination/readme.txt

 Most likely that your theme was created uncorrectly and it does not provide the needed functionality to display custom pagination block.
 Please, contact your support service (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>) and we will help you to solve this issue.

+= I have custom post types where I output the information via custom query to the database.
+How can I add the pagination block to this custom post type? =

+It is necessary to add function <?php if ( function_exists( 'pgntn_display_pagination' ) ) pgntn_display_pagination( 'custom', $second_query ); ?> to the necessary place.
+In this function, specify the name of your custom query to the database instead of $second_query.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
 If no, please provide the following data along with your problem's description: